m0rg-dev/digitalis-linux/toolchain_notes.md

 - Packages MUST install headers into `/usr/include`.
 - Packages SHOULD NOT install static libraries.
-- Packages MUST NOT install anything into `/lib64` except where required by LSB.
+- Packages MUST NOT install anything into `/lib64`.